pixiitech/caldav-icloud/README.md

     require "caldav-icloud"

-Next you have to obtain the URI, username and password to a CalDAV-Server.
-If you don't have one try RADICALE (https://github.com/agilastic/Radicale).
-It's small, simple and written in python.
-In the following steps I'm using the default params of Radical.

 Now you can e.g. create a new CalDAViCloud-Client:

-	cal = CalDAViCloud::Client.new(:uri => "http://localhost:5232/user/calendar", :user => "user" , :password => "")
+	cal = CalDAViCloud::Client.new(:uri => "https://p0X-caldav.icloud.com/YYYYYYYYY/calendars/ZZZZZZZZ-ZZZZ-ZZZZ-ZZZZ-ZZZZZZZZZZZZ/", :user => "icloudusername@email.com" , :password => "icloudpassword")

-Alternatively, the proxy parameters can be specified:

-	cal = CalDAViCloud::Client.new(:uri => "http://localhost:5232/user/calendar",:user => "user" , :password => "password", :proxy_uri => "http://my-proxy.com:8080")
+Where X, Y, and Z (corresponding to your icloud caldav server, user id, and calendar id respectively) can be found here:

 ####Create an Event